JackBocresion/Yocal/README.md

 ## Getting Started:

-1 - clone this repo with `git clone https://github.com/JackBocresion/Yocal.git`
+1 - clone this repo with `git clone https://github.com/JackBocresion/Yocal.git` <br />
 2 - cd into both the `server` and `client` directories.
-These are where both the server and client live.
+These are where both the server and client live.  <br />
 3 - run `npm start` in both directories.

 ## Making Changes:

-#### Server
+### Server

-1 - cd into the src directory
+1 - cd into the src directory <br />
 2 - change away!

 ### Client

-1 - nothing special here, just change away
+1 - nothing special here, just change away!